abi/screenshot-to-code/README.md

 ## 🛠 Getting Started

 The app has a React/Vite frontend and a FastAPI backend.
-You will need an OpenAI API key with access to the GPT-4 Vision API.
+You will need an OpenAI API key with access to the GPT-4 Vision API or an Anthropic key if you want to use Claude Sonnet, or for experimental video support.

 Run the backend (I use Poetry for package management - `pip install poetry` if you don't have it):